max-tang/Library.App/readme.md

 ## Service registration and creation

 Services are regiestered and created using .NET core's dependency injection container.
+More specifically, in this small project, we need to inject `IBookService` for our `IUserCommandProcessor` instances.
+DI container to manage all of them.
+As the underlying `DBContext` is designed to be short lived, services depending on it should not out-live the scope of `DBContext`.
+We create a `IServiceScope` instance for each user command, and create our services in the scope.

+## Using contract classes (Data Transfer Object)

+Under folder `Domain/Books/Commands` and `Domain/Books/Queries`, a few classes forms the contracts we provide to the other layers of the application.
+This has the benefit of allowing internal implementation involution without breaking users of the business logic layer.

 ## More details about the presentation layer

 To support the extension of user commands, a Dynamic Factory pattern is applied.
 The `Application` class has a `Dictionary _registeredProcessors` field, holding all currently regiestered CommandProcessors.
 At run time, the `Application` instance uses this information to create required Command processors at run time, based on user input.
 This pattern applies well here.
 If we need to add a new Command processor in the future, all we need to do is to implement the `IUserCommandProcessor` interface, or create a subclass of `BaseUserCommandProcessor`, and register it to the Dependency Injection Container and the `Application` instance.
 This aligns well with the Open/Closed Principle.

-I also considered the Chain of Responsiblity pattern at first.
+I also considered the Chain of Responsiblity pattern.
 Basically, let the `Application` class hold a list of `IUserCommandProcessor`, and when a new user input comes, the `Application` instance asks each of these `IUserCommandProcessor` implementors if they can handle the command, until one that can handle it is found.
 There are two drawbacks for this approach though.

-Firstly, it is not very efficient when the number of supported commands grows very large.
-Secondly, and more importantly, we have to create all these `IUserCommandProcessor` ahead of time.
+1. It is not very efficient when the number of supported commands grows very large.
+2. More importantly, we have to create all these `IUserCommandProcessor` ahead of time.
 Given that these command processors all depend on our `IBookService` and in turn depends on `IBookRepository`, which we registered as `Scoped` in the DI container.
-If we hold these instances in `Application` instance, our `IBookService` and `IBookRepository` instances will live much longer then their designed lifetime, that causes higher chance of getting Database concurrency issues.
+If we hold these instances in `Application` instance, our `IBookService` and `IBookRepository` instances will out-live their designed lifetime, that causes higher chance of getting Database concurrency issues.